In the State of Arkansas, the most common bills of sale include one for general property, motor vehicles, boats, and other watercraft, and guns.

-Yes, you need an Arkansas bill of sale to register a motor vehicle.
+Yes.
+You need an Arkansas bill of sale to register a motor vehicle.
 The vehicle must be registered within 30 days of buying it.
-If this is the first time the vehicle will be registered in Arkansas or if the vehicle was previously registered in another state, you will need to undergo a VIN inspection during the registration process.
+If this is the first time the vehicle will be registered in Arkansas or if the vehicle was previously registered in another state, you will need to undergo a VIN (vehicle identification number) inspection during the registration process.
 For used vehicles, it may also be helpful to have the previous license plate number available as well.

-The vehicle registration process takes place at a Department of Revenue Office that is in your area.
+The vehicle registration process takes place at the Department of Revenue Office that is in your area.
 If you did not buy the vehicle from a dealer, you'll need a completed Form 10-381 to title and register the vehicle.
 If you've purchased the vehicle from a dealer, you'll need a copy of the Manufacturer's Certificate of Origin.
 If it is a leased vehicle, you'll need a signed copy of the lease agreement.
-You'll need an odometer disclosure if the vehicle is less than 10 years old.
+You'll need an odometer disclosure statement if the vehicle is less than 10 years old.
 You can either complete the disclosure on the back of the title or you can use Form 10-313 available as a free pdf and is printable.

 You must have proof from your county assessor's office that shows the vehicle has been assessed or that it will be assessed this year.
 You'll also need to provide proof that you've paid your personal property taxes.
 You'll also need to take proof of insurance with you and be ready to pay all of your registration fees.

-Yes, an Arkansas bill of sale is required to register a boat.
+Yes.
+A boat bill of sale is required to register a boat in Arkansas.
 You are not allowed to operate the boat until it is registered with the state.
 Boats must be registered within 30 days of their purchase.
 However, if your boat doesn't require a motor or sail, you do not have to register it with the state.
 For boats that must be registered, the process is completed through a Department of Revenue Office.

-You'll need an Arkansas bill of sale, proof of insurance if the boat has an engine of 50 HP, proof that the boat has been or will be assessed this year, show that you're current on your personal property taxes, and be ready to pay your registration fee.
+You'll need the boat bill of sale, proof of insurance if the boat has an engine of 50 HP, proof that the boat has been or will be assessed this year, be able to show that you're up-to-date on your personal property taxes, and be ready to pay your registration fee.
 To learn more about boat registration, visit the Motor Boat Registration website hosted by DFA of Arkansas.

 No. Although Arkansas Statutes 5-73-301 through 5-73-321 do not list any specific requirements, such as a bill of sale, to transfer the ownership of a gun, using a bill of sale is still beneficial.
-It helps document that you have or transferred legal ownership of the weapon.
+It helps document that the transfer of ownership took place.
 An Arkansas bill of sale for a gun will also make the concealed licensing process easier because it proves that you own the gun for which you are seeking a concealed license.